murielsan/bcn_open_data_analysis/README.md

 I've selected *air quality data* and *bicing stations* for cleaning.
 It's been a hard job, as data provided is not well structured, contains lots of errors and a strange format.

 *Air quality data* started with a csv from a [Kaggle set](https://www.kaggle.com/xvivancos/barcelona-data-sets), but got the most of the data from the [**Barcelona's City Hall Open Data Service**](https://opendata-ajuntament.barcelona.cat/en/), where you'll find loads of data to work with.
 There's an API to get the data but you can also download CSV files.
 I chose the API to apply `requests` library methods we learned.
+Please note that the format of both CSV and json data changed in 2019 so I had to create a dataset compatible with both formats.

 For *Bicing Stations* I chose a CSV file, as it was faster and it's not an info constantly updated, so I downloaded the file and begun to work.

-All the data has been uploaded to [MongoDB Atlas](https://www.mongodb.com/atlas/database), a cloud deployment of MongoDB.
+All the data has been uploaded to [MongoDB Atlas](https://www.mongodb.com/atlas/database), a cloud hosting for MongoDB.

 You'll need [Jupyter Notebook](https://jupyter.org/) to work with this files, although [VSCode](https://code.visualstudio.com/) works great too.